gabemcwilliams/gabemcwilliams.info/README.md

 # fastapi - gabemcwilliams.info
-my profile site using fastapi and htmx
+my profile site using fastapi and some undecided frontend stack! <in construction>